sebbu/iControl-Web/README.md

 #### version 1.5 and higher

 The app iControl Web can be used for any home automation system which supports http.
-The app can also be used to use ITFFF from Apple watch.
+The app can also be used to use IFTTT from Apple watch.
 You can call any URL with an appropriate sized button on any of your devices (iPhone, iPad or Apple Watch).
 The screens can be configured according to your needs using a json file via iTunes file sharing.

 ---

 ## Donations

 I am an individual developer of the app iControl Web.
-My intention for it was my own need of a non-ugly app where I can send http requests for my RaspBerry Pi Home Automation System (I have also implemented a simple server for [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
+My intention for it was my own need of a non-ugly app where I can send http requests for my RaspBerry Pi home automation system (I have also implemented a simple server for [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
 Over the years I have added more features by user requests.
 I really appreciate donations for the app.

 The app is ad free and tracker free as I would not trust any app which has control about my home.